 Separate names with a comma.

-Discussion in 'Food Preparation, Camp Cooking and Recipes' started by drakeshooter, Nov 8, 2018 at 8:28 AM.
+Discussion in 'Food Preparation, Camp Cooking and Recipes' started by drakeshooter, Nov 8, 2018.

 The nuts on the right look like mockernut hickory.

 They’re actually pretty dang good and full of meat.

 Might get sweeter as the weather cools and frost hits

 My mother was specialist in the hickory nut cake world.
 My dad in his late 70s in to early nineties picked at hickory nuts all fall.
 He had two special trees "out in the deep woods" where nobody else picked them up.
 When he really got up in years , I would gather bushel baskets of them when I got home to visit.
 It was like a Xmas present to them when that big basket of nuts would show up.
 Both complained that "now he has put us to work" but both of them worked hard at great food their whole ives , so a fall without hickory nut cakes would be a great failure to them.
 Dad would fill up gallon glass jars of picked nuts every fall.
 But he probably worked at it 5-6 hours a day for weeks.
 Not a pie related post , but the ingredient process is the same.

 Anybody else know the trick to get your hickory nuts spread evenly throughout the cake as opposed to all sinking to the bottom of the pan full of batter?
 I do.